A Response to Ben Carson's Creation vs. Evolution Video

 Let's start with relative dating, since that's the most intuitive, and also the first one that geologists worked out.
 At the most basic, when you come across geological layers, the deepest ones are the oldest.
 The layers above them are newer.
 This just makes intuitive sense, since the older layers need to exist before new layers can build up above them.
 Of course, you can't just naively assume that the layers have been undisturbed since they were layed down.
 Tectonic activity and other processes can disturb the layers, so geologists need to look for signs of those disturbances.

 The closest thing to what Carson's describing is index fossils.
 One thing geologists noticed while studying the geological layers is that certain fossils were abundant enough to be found at numerous sites, but that these fossils only occurred in specific layers.
 These fossils are known as index fossils.
-They're often small, hard bodied organisms, because small organisms tend to have large populations, while hard bodies fossilize better.
+They're often (but not always) small, hard bodied organisms, because small organisms tend to have large populations, while hard bodies fossilize better.

 Index fossils can be used to help identify layers.
 If you'd studied enough sites to have the confidence that a certain type of fossil did indeed only occur in specific layers, then if you found that fossil in a site where the geological column wasn't complete or clear, you could still confidently say that that index fossil narrows down the possible layer to the ones where the index fossil occurred.
 If you can find more than one type of index fossil, you might be able to narrow it down further (i.e. if those separate index fossils had different but overlapping age ranges).